Moses Simwala: Death

 Simwala first experienced poor health when he was appointed interim national team trainer in January 1993 but was hospitalised at Nkana Mine Hospital as the team went into camp in Kabwe.

 On Tuesday 6 January, he was discharged from hospital with doctors advising him to rest for one week to recover but he decided to immediately join the national team although his wife Rhoda pleaded in vain for him to rest and join up the following day.
 Four days later, he was taken ill again and admitted to Kabwe General Hospital and ruled out of the squad travelling to Tanzania for a crucial World Cup encounter.
 Chitalu took over as coach and Zambia won the game 3–1.

 Simwala spent more time in hospital in Kitwe, was discharged but readmitted after complaining of a persistent cough and general weakness.
 Nkana management then took the decision to appoint Ben Bamfuchile as coach until such a time when Simwala recovered fully and in the meantime, handed him the role of Technical Advisor.

-In September, Nkana travelled to Ghana to defend a one-goal lead against Asante Kotoko in the Africa Clubs Champions Cup quarter-final but lost 3–0.
+In September, Nkana travelled to Ghana to defend a one-goal lead against Asante Kotoko in the Africa Club Champions Cup quarter-final but lost 3–0.
 After the game, the players were informed that Simwala had died at Nkana Mine Hospital earlier in the afternoon.

 He was put to rest at Chamboli Cemetery in Kitwe and was survived by a wife and five children.
 His son Govenda currently plays for Power Dynamos as a right-back.